 John moved to the BBC in 1987 where he was first Deputy Director-General with oversight of all News and Current Affairs, before becoming Director-General.

-Major General Richard Wardlaw OBE St Mary’s College 1974-86
+Major General Richard Wardlaw OBE The Mount and St. Mary’s College 1974-86

 Rachael continues to amaze audiences with her unique voice, enthralling musicality and powerful stage presence.
 A regular guest at renowned concert and theatre venues, she was awarded ‘Best New Talent in Classical Music’ and ‘Voice of the Year’ for the European Capital of Culture 2008.
 Over recent years Rachael has toured internationally with her one-woman theatre shows ‘This Is Me’ and ‘Women In love’.
 Rachael is also an established concert artist and has performed in a wide variety of venues across the UK and Europe from the Beau-Rivage Palace in Lausanne, Switzerland, to the flight decks of HMS Invincible and HMS Albion performing before many famous people, including their Royal Highnesses The Prince of Wales, The Earl of Wessex, and The Duchess of Cornwall and in the House of Lords for the Queen’s Diamond Jubilee Celebrations.
 Her operatic roles are wide and varied, including Stravinsky’s ‘The Rake’s Progress’, Monteverdi’s ‘The Coronation of Poppea’ Handel’s ‘Samson’, and Yvette in Puccini’s ‘La Rondine’.
 Notable theatre credits include The Plaintiff in Gilbert & Sullivan’s ‘Trial by Jury’, Édith Piaf in Pam Gem’s musical drama ‘Piaf’, and Mrs Johnstone in Willy Russell’s long-running West End musical ‘Blood Brothers’.